 Locations considered - UK offices

-Closing date 4th February 2022 however we encourage early applications.
+Closing date is 13th July 2022, however we encourage early applications. .

 Frazer-Nash offers excellent opportunities for experienced submarine SQEP individuals, whether you are looking for your second career upon leaving the submarine service, or you are already a service leaver working in industry but seeking a fresh challenge with an employer that really values your contribution.